EraCoSysMed-INSPIRATION/INSPIRATION_EraCoSysMed/README.md

 <img src="./database_schema/database_schema_30_06_2021.svg">

+## Running the database locally
+1. Install mysql.
+2. Create and run a mysql-server instance.
+3. Create the database by running the script (sql/create_database.sql) in the mysql shell.

 ## Setting up the REST-API
 1. Install node and npm.
 2. In node_restapi/server/db create a folder 'config' and in it a 'config.json' file.